 Scroll down a little further to find a number of further sections including:

 - Links to additional lexicons with articles on that word (in the Further Reading section)

 - Links to entries in the Bible Sense Lexicon showing different ways the word is used (in the Biblical Senses section).
-Note, this requires the Logos Bronze Feature Upgrade or above
+Note, this requires the Verbum Bronze Feature Upgrade or above

 - A link to the Bible Word Study Guide, which provides even more capabilities for in-depth study of the word (in the Guides section)

 The case studies above involve typing a term into the Factbook reference box and selecting from a range of options.
 It is also possible to open the Tool to an entry directly from the biblical text either using the Context Menu or the Factbook Visual Filter.